acu192/channels-bug/README.md

 In my experience, you have to wait a few minutes and then suddenly you'll see one or more clients error-out at the same time when the server drops a message.

+I've often seen the bug hit both groups ("room_a" and "room_b") at the same time, as if something deep in Channels has a hiccup that causes both rooms to lose messages.